Sequences, modular forms and cellular integrals: Introduction

+Given Theorems \ref{main1} and \ref{main2}, it is natural to wonder if such supercongruences hold for all leading coefficients $A_{\sigma_N}(n)$.
+Do they arise from $L$-series attached to Galois representations?
+It appears that a result similar to \eqref{superapery2} and \eqref{even} also holds for a convergent $\sigma_{10}$ and modular form of weight 8.
+This and other observations will be the subject of forthcoming work.
+Finally, it would be of interest to examine Theorems \ref{main1} and \ref{main2} and Conjecture \ref{conj1} from the recent ``motivic" perspective of \cite{rrvw}.

 The paper is organized as follows.
-In Section~\ref{sec:prelim}, we discuss the necessary background on modular forms with complex multiplication, dihedral symmetries, the multiplicative structure of cellular integrals, combinatorial congruences and finite field hypergeometric series.
+In Section~\ref{sec:proof1}, we first discuss the necessary background on dihedral symmetries, the multiplicative structure of cellular integrals and modular forms with complex multiplication, then prove Theorem \ref{main1}.
 In Section~\ref{sec:binomial}, we explain how to derive multiple binomial sum representations for the leading coefficients.
-We then prove Theorems \ref{main1} and \ref{main2} in Sections~\ref{sec:proof1} and \ref{sec:proof2}, respectively.
+In Section~\ref{sec:proof2}, we prove some preliminary results on combinatorial congruences, recall finite field hypergeometric series and then prove Theorem \ref{main2}.